ibexa/documentation-developer/docs/guide/extending/extending_workflow.md

 ## Adding custom actions

-[Built-in actions in the Editorial Workflow](../workflow.md#publishing-content-with-workflow) enable you to automatically publish a Content item or to sent a notification to reviewers.
+[Built-in actions in the Editorial Workflow](../workflow.md#publishing-content-with-workflow) enable you to automatically publish a Content item or to send a notification to reviewers.

 You can also create custom actions that will be called when content reaches a specific stage or goes through a transition in a workflow.